shenlab-sinai/NGS-Data-Charmer/README.md

 ## Usage on a local machine:

-Copy the config.yaml, run\_snakemake.sh, ngs\_helper.py and Snakefile to your NGS project directory.
+Copy the config.yaml, run\_snakemake.sh and Snakefile to your NGS project directory.
 This directory should also contain a directory called 'fastq' wherein all the fastq files are placed.
 Make sure the project directory structure is as follows:
 ```
 .
 ├── config.yaml